Tennis at Roland Garros Followed by a Luxury Stay at Hotel Balzac

 Take a look at the great range of tickets available here.

-The 2017 tournament is shaping up to be one of the most memorable in recent history… with the biggest names in tennis all vying to take the prestigious Roland Garros title.
-9 time winner, Rafael Nadal will be looking to resume his stronghold over the championship which he last won in 2014.
-The “King of Clay” looked like the Nadal of old in Melbourne, as he narrowly lost out to Federer in the final of the Australian Open… and he will be looking to climb further up the rankings following years plagued by injuries and disappointment.
+The 2018 tournament is shaping up to be one of the most memorable in recent history, with the biggest names in tennis all vying to take the prestigious Roland Garros title.
+10 time winner Rafael Nadal will be looking to continue his stronghold over the championship, which he won last year without dropping a game!
+The undisputed “King of Clay” has also since reclaimed his ranking as the World No. 1, but the likes of Djokovic, Wawrinka, Thiem and Murray may all have something to say about that.

-The Swiss master has surprisingly only taken the Roland Garros crown once previously, and he will face stiff competition from the current golden boys of the sport; as 2 time winner Djokovic looks to reclaim his spot at the top… but not if Andy Murray has anything to say about it.
-The Scot is still in search of his first title in France, but an excellent 2016 saw him dominate his adversaries and 2017 could well belong to the world number 1.
+So what of Roger Federer?
+The Swiss master has surprisingly only taken the Roland Garros crown once previously and last year opted to miss the entire clay season.
+But after rolling back the years in Melbourne, he may well surprise us all with an attempt to win a historic 21st Grand Slam title.
+Although he will face stiff competition from 2 time winner Djokovic, as the Serb looks to reclaim his spot at the top.
+But not if Andy Murray has anything to say about it!
+The Scot is still in search of his first title in France, and will be looking to return to winning ways after an injury-plagued 2017.

-Over in the Women’s, Serena Williams will be looking to add to her record-breaking haul of 23 Grand Slams, but the most decorated tennis player in the Open Era will face fierce competition from a rejuvenated Maria Sharapova, who returns for her first appearance at a major championship following her recent hiatus from the sport.
+Over in the Women’s, Serena Williams will be looking to add to her record-breaking haul of 23 Grand Slams.
+But the most decorated tennis player in the Open Era will face fierce competition from last year's runner-up, Simona Halep; and Garbiñe Muguruza, who defeated Serena in the 2016 final.

 The Roland Garros Experience